Chicago Dog Bite Attorney

-Make sure you do the following as soon after the attack as possible.
+Make sure you do the following as soon after the attack as possible, including:

 Identify the dog:

-- Get the name and address and telephone number of the owner of the dog.
+- Get the name, address, and telephone number of the owner of the dog.
 If you can, obtain the dog license information.

 - You also should revisit the scene of the accident several times at the same time at which the accident took place, because people may have a habit of going there as part of their daily routine.

 - Take photos of all of your wounds, bruises, and bloody clothing.

 - If possible, obtain insurance information from the dog owner.

 - Be careful not to waive your rights.

 There are several ways you can lose your rights.
 Here are some rules to follow:

 Do not sign anything!
 Sign nothing presented by any insurance company, the owner of the dog, the landlord, or other owner of the property where the attack took place.
 Do not write or make a report for, any insurance company, dog owner, landlord or other property owner.